Michael Wildes: Englewood City Council

-Mayor of Englewood
+2003: Election as Mayor of Englewood

-In January 2003, the Northern Valley Suburbanite reported that Wildes had raised $60,000 for a "mystery office run."

-In February 2003, the media speculated Wildes would run for mayor of Englewood, based on the political fundraisers Wildes had been engaging in since early 2003.
+In February 2003, local media speculated that Wildes would run for mayor of Englewood.
 Wildes had been raising Englewood's national profile by raising money for Democratic candidates.
 On Thursday, March 13, 2003, Wildes became the first candidate in the 2003 Englewood mayoral race to announce he was running to succeed Mayor Paul Fader, who had announced he would not be seeking reelection.

 On March 19, New Jersey State Senator Byron Baer announced he would run against Wildes for mayor, at the urging of Bergen County Democratic Chairman Joe Ferriero.
 Englewood's Democratic committee, however, voted against Baer for mayor, and supported Wildes 18–4.
 On April 3, at a public forum in Englewood, NJ, United States Senator Hillary Rodham Clinton endorsed Wildes for mayor.
 On April 9 it became clear that Wildes would be unopposed for the Democratic nomination, and was set to face Republican candidate Ray Aspinwall in the November general election.

-After another attempt by Englewood Democratic boss Joe Ferriero to push Wildes off the ticket, local media predicted Wildes would easily win the general election due to Englewood's largely Democratic population.
+Local media predicted Wildes would easily win the general election due to Englewood's largely Democratic population.
 Byron Baer, Loretta Weinberg, Gordon Johnson, and several other prominent Englewood democrats backed Wildes for mayor in late September.

-Ray Aspinwall, the predicted Republican candidate for mayor, dropped out of the race on October 1 to focus on his job as executive director of the Bergen County Republican Party.
+Ray Aspinwall, the Republican candidate for mayor, dropped out of the race.
 Wildes was elected mayor on November 4, 2003.

 Wildes was sworn into his first term as mayor on January 1, 2004, by United States Senator Frank Lautenberg and Kadijah Thomas, the 2004 valedictorian of Dwight Morrow High School.
-Wildes held both of his grandfathers Chumashim (printed Torahs), one inscribed in 1929, at the swearing-in ceremony.
-The same day, Wildes endorsed a $46.6 million school construction proposal to rebuild and improve public education in Englewood.
+Wildes held both of his grandfathers' Chumashim (printed Torahs), at the swearing-in ceremony.